The Wound, Ostomy and Continence (WOC) nursing staff cares for patients with:

 It is red because this is the color of the inner lining of the digestive system.
 When the stoma is surgically constructed, the ileum is folded back on itself to form a type of cuff.

-What do I do about odor while I use a public restroom or the bathroom at a friends home?
+What do I do about odor while I use a public restroom or the bathroom at a friend's home?

 Do not worry about it.
 That is what bathrooms are for.
 If you are concerned about odor, you can carry a pocket-sized room deodorizer spray.
 Flushing of the toilet is usually adequate.

-Almost everyone with an ileostomy can be at least partly reimbursed by medical insurance.
+Almost everyone with an ileostomy can be at least partially reimbursed by medical insurance.
 Have your doctor write a prescription for your supplies and have it renewed every year.
 Most insurance companies, Medicare, and other agencies require this evidence of your need for the supplies.
 Keep good records and save all your statements and receipts so you will have good tax records or evidence to follow up claims.

 Because ileostomy supplies are considered prostheses, just like artificial limbs or eyeglasses, they are deductible medical expenses on income tax returns.
 Check yearly tax codes for specific guidelines.
 Be sure to keep careful, complete records of your medical expenses for a year so that you will know whether you can deduct them.